heisenberglit/AirdropSol/README.md

 Contact @statikdev for snapshot of wallets for a particular collection<br/><br/>

+Usecase - If you have a royalty wallet for NFT holders and have snapshot of wallets taken and wants to airdrop SOL then use this repo.

 Need to work upon -
 - Better error handling
 - Create a file for all failed txn